marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

     url: http://prometheus:9090
 {% endhighlight %}

-In practice it defines datasource type (prometheus), the hostname and port of prometheus service.
+In practice it defines data source type (Prometheus), the hostname and port of Prometheus service.

 If you are interested on a prepared dashboard, see it from this link [grafana-dashboard.json](https://github.com/marcelloraffaele/starevent-quarkus/blob/b1.1-monitoring/docker/monitoring/grafana-dashboard.json).

 # Integration with the Database
-First of all we need to consider that every microservice should have a own database to avoid dependency.
+First we need to consider that every microservice should have an own database to avoid dependency.
 For this reason I will create only one instance of MySQL engine and two different database inside:
-- **eventdb**: the database for the Event Micorservice
+- **eventdb**: the database for the Event Microservice
-- **reservationdb**: the database for the Reservation Micorservice
+- **reservationdb**: the database for the Reservation Microservice

 ## Database creation
-To create the database and initialize its structure, is possible to execute a prepared SQL script after the database creation or to configure the application to update/create the database structure as needed.
+To create the database and initialize its structure, it is possible to execute a prepared SQL script after the database creation or to configure the application to update/create the database structure as needed.
 Personally I don't like to leave the application the possibility to change the database structure but I prefer to have the full control on it.
 For this reason I created a script that initialize the database structure and must be launched after database creation.

 {% highlight sql %}
 --complete source code at https://github.com/marcelloraffaele/starevent-quarkus/blob/b1.1-monitoring/docker/dbinit/1_ddl.sql